 This is certainly not true most of the time from my experience in Africa (actually, we never used nipple shields in Africa) and the experience of others in the NICUs in other countries such as Sweden.
 The second article by Nyqvist had babies born as small as 26 weeks gestation and up to 31 weeks gestation and only a small minority ever used a nipple shield.
 Yet, unlike what happens generally in North American NICUs from which very few babies leave the hospital breastfeeding (at best they are getting breastmilk in the bottle and frequently the mother is not putting the baby to the breast), almost all the babies actually left the hospital breastfeeding.

-Well, I don’t know what to say about this.
-It’s just not true.
+Well, I do not know what to say about this.
+It is just not true.
 Premature babies can learn to suck without getting bottles as shown, once again, from experience elsewhere in the world.
 Too often, parents and babies are hurried out of hospital with the “advice” that the baby will be discharged earlier if he starts taking a bottle.
-This is not a way to help the breastfeeding parent and baby.
-In any case it would not be true that the baby needs a bottle to learn.
-KMC and getting the baby to the breast before the “magic” 34 weeks gestation would do a lot to avoid this situation.
+This is not a way to help the breastfeeding mother and baby.
+In any case it would not be true that the baby needs a bottle to learn how to breastfeed.
+Kangaroo Mother Care and getting the baby to the breast before the “magic” 34 weeks gestation would do a lot to avoid this situation.
 Furthermore, as different muscles are used when bottle-feeding vs. breastfeeding, bottle-feeding ‘teaches’ baby poor sucking skills and these can sometimes be extremely difficult to ‘unteach’.
 In any case, babies learn to breastfeed by breastfeeding, not bottle feeding.
 How anyone ever thought a baby learns to breastfeed by bottle feeding is beyond reckoning.

-Premature babies often do not latch on well, partly because we teach latching on so poorly.
+Premature babies often do not latch on well, partly because we teach latching on so poorly and not only in special care units.
 With a good latch, the use of breast compression and, if necessary, using a lactation aid at the breast to supplement if necessary, the baby will get good flow and not fall asleep at the breast.
 Get that flow increased and you will see that breastfeeding is neither difficult for the baby nor tiring for him.

 Test weighing presupposes that we know what a breastfed baby is supposed to get.
 How can we know since the rules that say a baby of this weight and this age should get x amount of milk are based on babies fed formula by bottle?
-And how can we say how much the baby would have gotten if he had been well latched on, with the breastfeeding parent using compression, especially if the breastfeeding is limited to a particular time or schedule like 10 or 20 minutes (because of the concern that the baby will tire out)?
+And how can we say how much the baby would have gotten if he had been well latched on, with the mother using compression, especially if the breastfeeding is limited to a particular time or schedule like 10 or 20 minutes (because of the concern that the baby will tire out)?
+How does the fact that breastmilk varies in the concentration of fat (and therefore calories), depending on the time of day, the age of the baby, how well the baby latches on (since better latch “empties” the breast better)?

 The best way to know if a baby is getting milk well from the breast is to watch the baby at the breast.
 See our video clips.